fcrepo-exts/migration-utils/README.md

 ### HEAD only migrations

 Using the `--head-only` option, migrations can be done on only the HEAD versions of a datastream.
-If further specification is needed, the `--head-only-ids` can be used to provide a selection of datastreams which should be matched against.
-For example, if you wanted to migrate the head of only the RELS-EXT datastreams, you would provide `RELS-EXT`.
+This will flatten the history of a Fedora 3 object to a single version.
+This is currently not compatible with Atomic migrations.

 ### Examples